Inquiry Poster Session

 Required on your poster

-If you received a Young Scholars, Collaborative Inquiry, or Community-Based Research grant to carry out this research, then somewhere on your poster you must include the following text: "This research was made possible in part by the Undergraduate Research Opportunities Program at UST."
+If you received a Young Scholars, Collaborative Inquiry, Community-Based Research, Sustainability Scholars or Interreligious Research Fellows grant to carry out this research, then somewhere on your poster you must include the following text: "This research was made possible in part by the Undergraduate Research Opportunities Program at the University of St. Thomas."

 Characteristics of a good poster